The Housing Finance Agency team shown above from left to right: Jessica Wright, Lynn Alley, and Mark Spates. Not shown: Caroline Wessling.

 This video series answers popular underwriting questions trending with our Selling Guide Support Team.
 The videos are quick, focused and arranged by topic to help you refresh your knowledge on common underwriting questions without investing much time.

 Register for a live virtual class that emphasizes learner participation.
 HFI InDepth courses are taught by instructors with a wealth of Fannie Mae and mortgage industry expertise and feature task-based learning scenarios, discussions, and strategies that will enable you to apply your knowledge immediately.
 Each course costs $125 per person, per course.

 Register for a free webinar to hear timely information on policy and requirement updates, as well as best practices for originating, underwriting, QCing, delivering and servicing Fannie Mae loans.
 HFI Spotlight participants always value their direct interaction with Fannie Mae subject matter experts and program owners during the Q&A portion of the seminar.

 Contact your Fannie Mae HFA Account Manager to request a copy of our HFA Preferred product fact sheets.

 Spanish speaking consumers represent one of the largest growing segments of the mortgage market.
 To help you serve this growing market, we’ve created a centralized webpage, Spanish Language Resources for Lenders, providing easy access to Spanish origination resources – all in one place.

-For a summary of key updates in Selling Announcement SEL-2016-04, read the executive overview provided by Carlos Perez, Chief Credit Officer for Single Family.
+For a summary of key updates in this Selling Guide Announcement, view the executive perspectives video presented by Jude Landis, Vice President, Credit Policy, and/or the executive overview provided by Carlos Perez, Chief Credit Officer for Single Family.